PowershellGroup/Write-Log-Module/README.md

 $Log.AddWarning("Oh dear, I should really warn you about this!")
 $Log.AddEntry("Testing","Test Severity") #This method is hidden but can be used for custom severities
 ```

-The below example shows having multiple Write-Log objects to store different types or log entries in different logs.
+The below example shows having mutliple Write-Log objects to store different types or log enteries in different logs.

 ```ps1
 using module ".\Class\Write-Log\Write-Log-Class.psm1"